kpetremann/mqtt-exporter/README.md

 ### Zigbee2MQTT device availability support

-**Important notice: legacy availability payload is not supported and must disabled** - see [Device availability advanced](https://www.zigbee2mqtt.io/guide/configuration/device-availability.html#availability-payload)
+**Important notice: legacy availability payload is not supported and must be disabled** - see [Device availability advanced](https://www.zigbee2mqtt.io/guide/configuration/device-availability.html#availability-payload)

 When exposing device availability, Zigbee2MQTT add /availability suffix in the topic.
 So we end up with inconsistent metrics: